anthonyscorrea/cmba-bylaws/docs/01-consitution-and-bylaws.md

 1. Players must be dressed in proper baseball pants.
 These pants need not match the team’s uniform, however, the League encourages all players to wear matching pants.
 Sweatpants, shorts, jeans, or any other type of pants other than baseball pants are prohibited.

 ### Manager
 The Manager is that person who has been officially recognized as the entrant of a team into the League.
 The Manager has the ultimate responsibility for the team’s compliance with all by-laws as set forth in this Constitution.
-The  of a franchise is responsible for all actions of his players and coaches and may be fined up to fifty dollars ($50.00) for any violations of codes of conduct and league rules as set forth in this document, or any other actions deemed detrimental to the objectives and standards of the League.
+The Manager of a franchise is responsible for all actions of his players and coaches and may be fined up to fifty dollars ($50.00) for any violations of codes of conduct and league rules as set forth in this document, or any other actions deemed detrimental to the objectives and standards of the League.

 1. Severe violations of league rules and codes of conduct may result in the suspension of the offending player or Manager for the balance of the season or possible permanent banishment from the league, if so ruled by the Commissioner.